 - Trucha or Trout: Rainbow and brown trout are also farmed in Chile.
 They are appreciated for their tender flesh and mild, sweet flavor.

-- Corvina or Sea Bass: Chilean sea bass, or Patagonian toothfish, is a prized deep-sea fish.
-It has a delicate buttery flavor.
+- Corvina or Sea Bass: Chilean sea bass, or Patagonian toothfish, is a prized deep-sea fish with a delicate buttery flavor.

 - Merluza or Hake: Hake is a whitefish found in Chilean waters.
 It has a mild, flaky texture and is commonly used in fish stews and soups or breaded and fried.